lihbr/akte/docs/content/guide.md

 ## Debugging

-Akte reports on what its doing using the [`debug`](https://github.com/debug-js/debug) package.
+Akte reports on what it's doing using the [`debug`](https://github.com/debug-js/debug) package.
 Track performances and debug your app by setting the `DEBUG` environment variable before running Akte.

 ### Akte CLI